People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 What Else Can Cause Skin Rashes?

-Remember that although patients with chronic or acute leukemia are prone to a range of skin rashes and infections, skin rashes can also come from a variety of other issues.
-Many patients ask what leukemia pain feels like, and we discuss the uncomfortable nature of skin rashes and issues – there are, however, many additional causes for skin rashes that we should note.
+Remember that although patients with chronic or acute leukemia are prone to a range of skin rashes and infections, skin rashes can also come from various other issues.
+Many patients ask what leukemia pain feels like, and we discuss the uncomfortable nature of skin rashes and issues.
+There are, however, many additional causes for skin rashes that we should note.

 • Flea bites